A Letter to Myself in Autumn 2015

 love is coming

-Grace Moore is a writer of poetry, fiction, and nonfiction.
-Her interests include travel, reading, and doing any activity that involves supplies from the craft store.
+Grace Moore is a writer and the author of the poetry collection When We Were Lifeboats.
+When not writing she enjoys baking, reading, and doing any activity that involves supplies from the craft store.
 She lives in Washington with her husband, where they can often be found discussing Doctor Who in-depth.
-She’s passionate about helping writers find their motivation and unlock their creativity.
-Follow her on Instagram, sign up for her newsletter, and support her on Ko-fi.
+Follow her on Instagram for more writing and future project updates.

 --